Henry Davis: Honoring a legacy of service

 Morris and Judy invest significant time with 4-H including serving on the Henry Davis 4-H Scholarship committee, judging presentations, and leading a fundraising campaign for Camp Cherry Lake as a member of the Florida 4-H Foundation Board.
 “Mr. Davis was the very first person to make a donation when we started campaigning for the Camp’s pavilion renovation and expansion.
 He was a big supporter of 4-H camping, and we are grateful to have celebrated the groundbreaking with him,” shared Morris Steen.

 Earlier this month, the Steens gathered with Henry and Nell’s daughters, Wanda Davis Holcomb and Sandra Davis Quicke, at 4-H Camp Cherry Lake to view the project’s progress and reminisce about summers at camp.
-Morris and Judy have established a new endowment in support of facility and maintenance needs of the camp to honor Henry and Nell Davis, who will be commemorated at the pavilion.
-A ribbon-cutting and recognition ceremony will be held in Spring 2021.
+Morris and Judy have established a new endowment in support of facility and maintenance needs of the camp to honor Henry and Nell Davis, who will be commemorated at the camp.
+A ribbon-cutting and recognition ceremony is tentatively scheduled for March 1, 2021.

 “Mr. Davis has been my mentor since I was 13 years old and stands in the company of my father and grandfather in terms of his significance in my life.
 I don’t know of anyone who has had more influence on the lives of the youth of Taylor County during his tenure as county agent,” shared Morris.
 “He set the example in everything he did, particularly as a husband to Nell and father to Sandra and Wanda.
 We watched him closely and the 4-H slogan, Learn by Doing, came alive in our lives.”